arizonaCameraLab/ASDP_Render_Module/README.md

         - If taking measurements:
-            - Run the **Collect_Calibration_Data** program from the **ASDP_Render_Module** repository to capture the frames, providing it the name of the serial device, the IP address of the NIC to talk with the camera on, and poses.csv file name and the output directory name cameras_images.
+            - Run the **Collect_Calibration_Data** program from the **ASDP_Render_Module** repository to capture the frames, providing it the name of the serial device, the IP address of the NIC to talk with the camera on, the serial number of the camera to use, the poses.csv file name, and the dictory under the output directory named cameras_images to write the images into.

 @todo